Allisonius/allisonius.github.io/_pages/about.md

 ### <i class="fa fa-fw fa-exclamation-triangle" aria-hidden="true"></i> News.
+* **September 2020:** I am a member of0 the following Broadening Participation in Computing (BPC) sub committees at UTA: BPC Student Awards, External BPC Conferences and K-12 Outreach sub-committees.
 * **September 2020:** Attending [TAPIA](https://tapiaconference.cmd-it.org/) as a volunteer for the UTA booth.
 * **August 2020:** I am the co-advisor for Society of Women Engineers ([SWE](https://mavorgs.campuslabs.com/engage/organization/societyofwomenengineers)) at UTA.
 * **August 2020:** One paper accepted into [ISSRE 2020](http://2020.issre.net/) "Fault Localization for Declarative Models in Alloy"